 - Choose a disability-related message that promotes a positive culture of inclusion and accessibility.

-- Choose a sidewalk square that is visible to students and staff and complete your chalk art message.
+- Choose a well-located sidewalk square and complete your chalk art message.

 Visit with the special miniature horses who live and work with Successful Strides in Morganton as part of our kick-off activities.
-These animals are used in learning activities and you will have the chance to pet one and learn more about how they are assisting others in reaching their goals.
+These animals are used in learning activities and you will have the chance to interact with the horses and learn more about how they are assisting others in reaching their goals.